projf/fpgatools/img2fmem/README.md

 # img2fmem

-Image to FPGA memory map converter for Verilog `$readmemh()` and Xilinx core generator COE.
+Bitmap image to FPGA memory map converter for Verilog `$readmemh()` and Xilinx core generator COE.
+Supports many bitmap formats as input.
 Output can be in 2, 16, 64, or 256 colours with a 12 (RGB444), 15 (RGB555), or 24-bit (RGB888) palette.
 Monochrome (2 colour) output uses Floyd-Steinberg dithering.
 Written in Python using the [Pillow](https://pillow.readthedocs.io) package.

 _NB.
 Xilinx COE format has undergone limited testing._